 Please note that these are the general submission guidelines.
 For the specific requirements for each of the submission types, refer to the ‘Submission Types‘ page.
 To see exactly what is involved in submitting, or if you are ready to submit, see the ‘Submit‘ page, which also contains the submission forms.

-Submissions for Volume 4, Issue 2, are closed.
+Submissions for Volume 5, Issue 1, are now open.

 The deadline for submissions for Volume 5, Issue 1, is the 31st of October, 2013.